edmundito/ags-tween/docs/scripting/systemtweens.md

     StopTweenShakeScreen(optional TweenStopResult)

 Tweens the shake screen amount and delay from one value to another.

-Range: Delay: from -2 to ...
-Amount: from 1 to 30.
+Ranges are Delay: from -2 to ... - Amount: from 1 to 30.

     // Will tween the shake screen amount from 1 to 15 with a constant delay of 2.
     TweenShakeScreen(3.0, 2, 2, 1, 15);

+    // To Stop:
+    StopTweenShakeScreen();